 For one NxN sub-PU, the derivation of the texture candidate for depth is depicted in figure Figure 27.
 The motion parameters of the corresponding texture block covering the center position are added as candidate to the merge list of the PU in the depth picture.
 When MPI is enabled for one depth view, the corresponding merge list size is extended by 1, i.e., up to 6 merge candidates may be added to the merge candidate list.
 The sub-PU size N (e.g., 8) is indicated in video parameter set extension 2 of 3D-HEVC.
+When available, the motion information of the center sub-PU within the co-located texture block is used to fill in the motion information of other sub-PUs that do not have available motion vectors and to perform pruning with other merge candidates.
+If the motion information of the center sub-PU is unavailable, the whole merge candidate is considered as unavailable and MPI is not used for the current PU.

+When the sub-PU size is equal to 8x4 or 4x8 and the derived motion information is available for both prediction directions, the current sub-PU is changed to be uni-directional prediction by disabling the prediction corresponding to the reference picture list 1